Skip to main content

 Checklist

 Please follow this checklist to see what might be the best route to make your PDF accessible.
+If your PDF contains substantial mathematical content, have a look at the guidance on how to make maths accessible.

 If the answer is 'yes' to a question, please read the advice for that section and consider that solution first.
 You must follow the advice in the fourth step if the answer to the previous three steps is 'no'.